Squads-Protocol/v4/cli/README.md

 ## Vault Transaction Accounts Close

 ### Description
-Closes the accounts associated with a specific transaction in a multisig vault on the Solana blockchain.
-This command is used to collect rent from the transaction accounts and clean up state.
+Closes the proposal and transaction accounts associated with a specific Vault Transaction.
+The rent will be returned to the multisigs "rent_collector".

 ### Syntax
 ```bash